GT Writing Task 2 / Essay Sample # 113

 To be able to discern the difference between right and wrong is of great importance and the earlier children learn it, the better it is.
 I believe reward and punishment go hand in hand when it comes down to helping young minds distinguish correct from incorrect.
 But the punishment to teach them should be mild and age-specific.

 However, many parents and teachers believe that punishment is an essential tool to teach children right from wrong.
-They go on arguing that the fear of penalty will dissuade children from wrongdoings.
+They go on to argue that the fear of penalty will dissuade children from wrongdoings.
 For instance, when a child is punished or rebuked for hitting another child, he or she is likely to behave to avoid the embarrassing situation he had faced the last time for his action.
 But while punishing a child for some repeated wrong behaviour, in my opinion, parents and teachers have to avoid physical punishment.
 Children are unable to make a relation between their behaviour and physical sanction.
 They only feel the pain of retribution.
 In fact, parents or teachers should not hit, slap, or spank children of any age.
-Parents or teachers can mete out a light punishment.
+Parents or teachers can use some light punishments without hurting children physically.
 For example, children can be shouldered the burden of household chores as a punishment.
 While punishing a child’s age has to be considered.

 In Conclusion, children should be taught what is right and wrong from the early years.
 Although punishment teaches children right from wrong, I believe that physical punishment should be avoided by all means.